Code-Institute-Submissions/my-milestone-project/README.md

 1. facebook
 1. twitter
 1. the actual rocket league website
+1. a disclaimer that this site is for educational purposes only
 - you add these to the footer so that they can go to the bottom of your page.